max-ieremenko/ServiceModel.Grpc/docs/MigrateWCFServiceTogRPC.md

 ## Summary

 In order to migrate WCF service and client to gRPC with ServiceModel.Grpc only the service hosting has to changed and the way how to create a proxy.

+## What is next

+Migrate FaultContract exception handling to a gRPC global [error handling](migrate-wcf-faultcontract-to-global-error-handling.md).